Life in the ‘deep freeze’!

 A common misconception is the larger the heat exchanger, the faster it heats the pool!
 However, this isn’t necessarily the case.
 Heat exchangers transfer thermal energy to the pool water, so assuming you have enough energy, the next thing to check is whether your heat exchanger can transfer that energy.

-There are many types of heat exchanger used to heat swimming pools and they differ dramatically in design, performance and heat transfer efficiency.
+There are many types of heat exchangers used to heat swimming pools and they differ dramatically in design, performance and heat transfer efficiency.

 Some heat exchanger designs look large and impressive, but internally have only a very small heat transfer surface area – which provides the contact between the pool water and the heated water.
 If the unit doesn’t have enough surface area, no matter how much energy you put into the heat exchanger, you will not be able to transfer all of it to the pool.